DoctorLai/SimpleCommandLineParametersReader/README.md

 # SimpleCommandLineParametersReader
-Very Simple Command Line Parameters Reader
+A Very Simple C# Command Line Parameters Reader

 # How to Use?
     var param = new SimpleCommandLineParametersReader(args);
     var input = param.Get("Input");  // suppose you have command line parameter "Input=InputFile"

+Just remember, less is more!